 When I was a kid, I hated everything - especially sauces.
-Today, I give ketchup a pass.
+Today, I give ketchup and well-rounded, plant-based recipes a pass.

 Took me awhile to get there.

 According to WebMd, children may be picky eaters, or now known as “selective eaters,” due to smell, texture, or taste sensitivities.

 Keeping that in mind, every kid will have their own preferences, dislikes, and their fondness for familiar foods.

 It’s a great idea to experiment, using dishes they already like and making small tweaks along the way.

 For example, if they love mac and cheese, maybe throw in veggie bacon made of mushrooms.